nicholasaleks/SecDev-Test/README.md

 config file is set to config.json

+3) Ansible:

+set the hosts in /etc/ansible/hosts file

+Edit the playbook.yml file  and set the variables

+To run as local user (set sudo setting in yml file to no):

+	ansible-playbook playbook.ym > ansible.log

+To run with root on remote machines:

+	ansible-playbook -K playbook.yml > ansible.log

 Before running this script, we disable users history itself so no one else can track this user.
 And enable it after the exploit is complete.